-Industry experience: Company must have at least five (5) years experience in manufacturing and servicing integrated access control and alarm monitoring systems.
+Industry experience: Company must have at least 5 years experience in manufacturing and servicing integrated access control and alarm monitoring systems.

-Contractor
+Contractor:

-The Contractor shall furnish all labor, services and materials necessary to furnish and install a complete, functional enterprise physical access control system (ePACS).
-The System shall comply in all respects with the requirements of the specifications, manufacturer's recommendations and Underwriters Laboratories Inc. (ULI) listings.
+Furnish all labor, services, including a Systems Integrator, and materials necessary to furnish and install a complete, functional enterprise physical access control system (ePACS).
+The System shall comply in all respects with the requirements of the specifications, manufacturer's recommendations, and Underwriters Laboratories Inc. (ULI) listings.

-The Contractor shall furnish certification that the entire system has been inspected and tested, is installed entirely in accordance with the applicable codes, standards, manufacturer's recommendations and ULI listings, and is in proper working order.
+Furnish certification that the entire system has been inspected and tested, is installed entirely in accordance with the applicable codes, standards, manufacturer's recommendations and ULI listings, and is in proper working order.

-The USPS requires professional workmanship from an experienced “systems” contractor and will reject any faulty workmanship or installation methods not meeting their satisfaction.
+The USPS requires professional workmanship from an experienced “systems” installer and will reject any faulty workmanship or installation methods not meeting their satisfaction.

 Systems Integrator: